Showing posts with label plants. Show all posts

 The Queen of Hearts Chess Game

-Within sight of the not-so-white rabbit stood the Three of Hearts, the Ace of Hearts, the chess players on a green and white chessboard lined with heart-shaped green and brown trees waiting to capture Alice, but Alice was asleep in the nearby garden.
+Within sight of the not-so-white rabbit stood the Three of Hearts, the Ace of Hearts, and the chess players on a green and white chessboard lined with heart-shaped green and brown trees, waiting to capture Alice.
+However, Alice was asleep in the nearby garden.

 The Shaggy Dog is sitting at the Garden House, waiting for someone to stroke his long green fur.